em00k/pisend/README.md

 I HIGHLY recommend you now use 2mbit unles you have an issue.
 There is a try2mb.bas file in the pisend folder that will let you TEST the faster speeds - you can revert by doing a power cycle.
 Everything is better at 2mb!

+-- known issues

+  - visusliser crashes randomly, recommend a reset for now.

 -- updates
   - added more visual things (even more sickly)
   - now tries to read meta data for the file from SD or asking the pi0